Liam Smith (boxer): Smith vs. Mwakinyo

 Smith stopped Hassan Mwakinyo in the fourth round of their fight at the Echo Arena in Liverpool on 3 September 2022.

 Middleweight

 Smith vs. Eubank Jr

 Smith fought former WBA interim middleweight champion Chris Eubank Jr at the Manchester Arena in Manchester, England on 21 January 2023.
 Smith defeated Eubank Jr. via TKO in the 4th round.

 Smith vs. Eubank Jr II

 A rematch between Eubank Jr. and Smith was originally scheduled for 17 June 2023 and rescheduled to 1 July at the Manchester Arena in Manchester, England.
 The bout was then rescheduled for a second time to 2 September, due to an injury to Smith.
 Smith lost after the referee stepped in to wave off the fight in the 10th round.

 Smith vs. McKenna

 After more than 18 months away from competitive action, Smith returned to face Aaron McKenna at Tottenham Hotspur Stadium in London on 26 April 2025, but lost by unanimous decision.

-Personal life

-Smith married Ashley Ho in 2019, after being engaged for two years.
-The two were High school sweethearts.
-Together they have two daughters named Darla, born in 2020 and Reeva, born in 2021.